-- 9. Halfway Houses - a.
-Halfway houses shall be allowed wherever single-family residences are allowed, provided that they conform to the dimensional standards of the property zoning. - b.
-The home shall be a community-based residential home. - c.
-The exterior structure of the home shall retain compatibility with the surrounding residential dwellings. - d.
-A halfway house shall not be located within a 1,000-foot radius of another halfway house, as measured from building to building. - e.
-A halfway house shall meet all applicable licensing requirements. - f.
-Halfway houses shall register with the City of Boerne Code Enforcement Department. - g.
-A current and valid certificate of occupancy issued by the City of Boerne is required. - h.
-The number of vehicles kept at the halfway house shall not exceed the number of bedrooms in the home. - 10.
-Manufactured Home Parks - a.
-A Manufactured Home Park shall provide water and sewer service for each unit. - b.
-A manufactured home park shall be a development of twenty or more spaces for rent or lease for HUD-Code manufactured homes. - c.
-A manufactured home park shall include common areas and facilities such as recreational areas, laundry and utility services, storage and similar services for the convenience of residents of the manufactured home community. - d.
-An approved site plan shall be required for each Manufactured Home Community. - e.
-A manufactured home shall not be admitted to any manufactured home park unless it meets the minimum standards and requirements of the "American Standards for Installation in Manufactured Homes of Electrical, Heating and Plumbing Systems". - f.
-A manufactured home park exceeding six hundred (600) feet in depth shall be required to install an 8 inch fire main,, located within the manufactured home community and installed at or near the edge of the paving in a dedicated easement or fire lane.
-Fire hydrants and looping shall in accordance with the UDC and City's Fire Code. - g.
-Exposed ground surfaces in all parts of every manufactured home community shall be paved, covered with stone screening or other solid material, or protected with a vegetative growth that is capable of preventing soil erosion and of eliminating dust.
+9. Halfway Houses

+- Halfway houses shall be allowed wherever single-family residences are allowed, provided that they conform to the dimensional standards of the property zoning. - The home shall be a community-based residential home. b. - The exterior structure of the home shall retain compatibility with the surrounding residential dwellings. - d.
+A halfway house shall not be located within a 1.000-foot radius of another halfway house. as measured from building to building. - A halfway house shall meet all applicable licensing requirements. - Halfway houses shall register with the City of Boerne Code Enforcement Department. - A current and valid certificate of occupancy issued by the City of Boerne is required. - The number of vehicles kept at the halfway house shall not exceed the number of bedrooms in the home.

+10. Manufactured Home Parks

+- A Manufactured Home Park shall provide water and sewer service for each unit. - A manufactured home park shall be a development of twenty or more spaces for rent or lease for HUD-Code manufactured homes. - A manufactured home park shall include common areas and facilities such as recreational areas, laundry and utility services, storage and similar services for the convenience of residents of the manufactured home community. - An approved site plan shall be required for each Manufactured Home Community. d. - A manufactured home shall not be admitted to any manufactured home park unless it meets the minimum standards and requirements of the "American Standards for Installation in Manufactured Homes of Electrical, Heating and Plumbing Systems". - A manufactured home park exceeding six hundred (600) feet in depth shall be required to install an 8 inch fire main., located within the manufactured home community and installed at or near the edge of the paving in a dedicated easement or fire lane.
+Fire hydrants and looping shall in accordance with the UDC and City's Fire Code.